SpaceVim/SpaceVim/README.md

 After SpaceVim is installed, launch `vim` and SpaceVim will **automatically** install plugins.

-For more info about the install script, please check:
+For more info about the installation script, please check:

 ```bash
 curl -sLf https://spacevim.org/install.sh | bash -s -- -h